TehilaCohen24/demo/README.md

 # demo
-Thi sis my README text
+This is my README text